sitespeedio/browsertime/README.md

 We think of a Browsertime as having four key capabilities:

- - It handles everything with the browser (Firefox/Chrome).
+ - It handles everything with the browser (Firefox/Chrome/Edge/Safari).
  - It executes a batch of default and configurable JavaScript when the URL has finished loading in the browser.
- - It records a video of the Browser screen used to calculate Visual Metrics.
+ - It records a video of the Browser screen used to calculate [Visual Metrics](https://github.com/WPO-Foundation/visualmetrics).
- - It lets you run Selenium scripts before and after the browser access the URL (to login a user etc).
+ - It lets you run your [scripting file to create and measure your users journey](https://www.sitespeed.io/documentation/sitespeed.io/scripting/).

 **What is Browsertime good for?**